PeptideFox

 Blood flow and repair tone

-GHK-Cu supports new capillary formation and local perfusion.
+GHK-Cu supports new capillary formation and local blood flow (perfusion)¹.
 Better microcirculation means better nutrient delivery and smoother transition from early repair to maintenance.
 Skin looks less dull, especially in areas that stayed red after procedures.

 Gene expression

-Microarray analyses show GHK-Cu modulating 4,000+ human genes — upregulating tissue remodeling and wound healing programs while downregulating inflammation and fibrosis.
+Microarray analyses show GHK-Cu modulating 4,000+ human genes — turning up tissue remodeling and wound healing programs while turning down inflammation and scar-like tissue buildup (fibrosis)⁴.
 In aging skin stuck in low-grade inflammation, this translates to better barrier function, lower baseline irritation, and stronger response to other interventions.

 These gene-regulatory effects extend beyond skin.
-In COPD lung tissue, a Broad Institute Connectivity Map study demonstrated that GHK reversed the gene-expression signature of emphysematous destruction — hundreds of genes involved in matrix organization, inflammation, and remodeling responded to the peptide.
-This cross-tissue evidence suggests GHK-Cu operates as a systemic tissue-maintenance signal, not just a cosmetic ingredient.
+In COPD lung tissue, researchers used a drug-matching database (the Broad Institute Connectivity Map) to identify compounds that could reverse the pattern of gene activity driving lung tissue breakdown⁶.
+GHK matched — hundreds of genes involved in structural organization, inflammation, and remodeling shifted back toward healthy expression in response to the peptide.
+This cross-tissue evidence suggests GHK-Cu may function as a broad tissue-repair signal, not just a cosmetic ingredient — though this finding comes from a single computational study and needs direct confirmation in lung tissue⁶.

 • Weeks 2–4: Smoother texture, improved hydration, less reactivity